 The cost of leasing a photocopier will vary depending on a range of factors.

-Just like rental contracts, photocopier lease costs are typically based on copying volumes, with low, medium, and high volume contracts available.
+Photocopier lease costs are typically based on copying volumes (measured in the number of copies you’ll be making), with low, medium, and high volume contracts available.

-What are the best photocopier machines to lease?
+Three of the best photocopier machines to lease in the UK

 There are a number of different copiers available to lease.
-Choosing the best one for your business will depend upon many factors, including: the functionality and volume of copying you require, as well as your monthly budget and the length of lease agreement you require.
+Choosing the best one for your business will depend upon many factors, including: the functionality and volume of copying you require, as well as your monthly budget and the length of your lease agreement.

 Epson WorkForce WF-2630WF